Last Updated on June 29, 2024 by E. Scott

 }

-The above picture is from Open Weather Map showing the potential UI we could build using their payload.
-Definitely similar to the one I’ve built.
 To see other projects similar to this one, see the full list here.
-Relative to API projects, check out the OMDB API or the NASA API.
+Relative to API projects, check out the OMDB API, NASA API, or the REST Countries API.

 I’ve used this a number of times in different projects and I always enjoy it.
 Regardless of the technology being used it’s a fun and fast feature.
 Ideal for travel websites and the like.
 Have you ever built something like this?
 Do share in the comments below!
 Nevertheless, I hope you’ve found this useful.
 If you’ve never used it, check out the Open Weather Map API.